Fujifilm X-A10 vs Panasonic GX80

 With 16MP, the X-A10 offers a slightly higher resolution than the GX80 (15.8MP), but the X-A10 nevertheless has larger individual pixels (pixel pitch of 4.80μm versus 3.77μm for the GX80) due to its larger sensor.
 Moreover, the X-A10 is a somewhat more recent model (by 7 months) than the GX80, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the GX80 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Feature comparison: Fujifilm X-A10 vs Panasonic GX80